 These tips and tricks aren’t meant to be exhaustive.
 Finding what works for you and your family is key.
 Above all else, give yourself grace.

-If your home organizing project feels to big for one person, it could be time to talk with a professional organizer.
+If your home organizing project feels too big for one person, it could be time to talk with a professional organizer.
 Let’s start the conversation!
-Send an email to me at Linda@unclutterednw.com and we’ll schedule a time to talk about what’s on your mind.
+Send us an email at email@example.com and we’ll schedule a time to talk about what’s on your mind.